 Citigroup files third lawsuit over accidental Revlon payment

-Citigroup Inc filed a third lawsuit on Friday in its latest attempt to recoup nearly US$1 billion it mistakenly sent to lenders of Revlon Inc .

-REUTERS: Citigroup Inc filed a third lawsuit on Friday in its latest attempt to recoup nearly US$1 billion it mistakenly sent to lenders of Revlon Inc.
+REUTERS: Citigroup filed a third lawsuit on Friday (Aug 21) in its latest attempt to recoup nearly US$1 billion it mistakenly sent to lenders of Revlon.

 Many firms returned the money at Citi's request, the bank said in filings.
 But it has had to take legal action to recover over US$500 million from lenders who are refusing to return the payment.